textileio/powergate/README.md

 The _Ask index_ provides a fast-retrieval up to date snapshot of miner's asking prices for data storage.

-The _Slashing index_ provides history data about miners faults while proving their storage on-chain.
+The _Faults index_ provides history data about miners faults while proving their storage on-chain.

 Built on top of the previous indexes, a _Reputation_ module constructs a weighted-scoring system that allows to sort miners considering multiple on-chain and off-chain data, such as: compared price to the median of the market, low storage-fault history, power on network, and external sources (soon!).